owlbarn/benchmark/openmp/readme.md

 # Using OpenMP in Owl

 Owl provides an option of using OpenMP in compiling.
-The script here briefly evaluates the impact of using OpenMP on several core N-dimensional array operations.
+The script here aims to evaluate the impact of using OpenMP on several core N-dimensional array operations.
 In this doc we briefly introduce how to reproduce the results.
 **Note:** The current script selects only a few operations, and is not well-automated.
 It will be updated.

 1. Compile and install Owl without the OpenMP option, and then run the script `crosspoint.ml`.
 It will generate a file `eval_omp_cross.csv`.
 Then run `cp eval_omp_cross.csv openmp_cross.csv`.